tauteo/git-overview/how-to-use-git.md

 1. How to create a new repository
 2. How clone an existing repository
-3. How to record changes to the repository
+3. How to make and store changes
 4. How to view the commit history
 5. How to undo
 6. How to tag commits